Optical filter : a complete guide

 Colored glass filters raw material comes directly from the glass manufacturer.
 Extra coating may be added to enhance their properties and they can be cut in shape, round, square or freeform according to the needs.

-There are many suppliers of these materials and therefore many references and transmission curves, it is advised to refer to manufacturers catalogues or to seek for the closed material fitting one’s transmission needs.
+There are many suppliers of these materials and therefore many references and transmission curves, it is advised to refer to manufacturers catalogues or to seek for the closest material fitting one’s transmission needs.

 Optical filters used to separate colors on a signal.
 They can be found in Red, Green, Cyan, Yellow, Blue and Magenta.